Horizon 8 Architecture

 When using Unified Access Gateway to provide external access to Horizon, the same Connection Servers can be used for both external and internal connections.

 With the preferred architecture for traffic flow and load balancing of Unified Access Gateways and Connection Servers, a load balancer is not placed in-line between the Unified Access Gateways and the Connection Servers.
-The architecture simplifies the design and makes it easier to troubleshoot.
+This architecture simplifies the design and makes it easier to troubleshoot.
+An individual Unified Access Gateway can detect if its target Connection Server is not responding and will notify the external load balancer that it can no longer handle any new connections.

 While the previous diagram shows a 1-to-1 mapping of Unified Access Gateway to the Connection Server, it is also possible to have a N-to-1 mapping, where more than one Unified Access Gateway maps to the same Connection Server.

-High availability is maintained by having at least two Unified Access Gateways and ensuring that they specify different Connection Servers as targets for the Connection Server URL.
-A Unified Access Gateway can detect if its target Connection Server is not responding and will notify the external load balancer that it can no longer handle any new connections.
+High availability and resilience are maintained by having at least two Unified Access Gateways and ensuring that they specify different Connection Servers as targets for the Connection Server URL.

 Note: It is still a valid architecture and supported to have a load balancer inline between the Unified Access Gateways and the Connection Servers.
 However, when a load balancer is placed between the two, the Unified Access Gateway cannot detect if an individual Connection Server is down.